dennishucd/DSecondSight/README.md

 tag v1.0: Chapter2: Working with Camera Frames

 tag v2.0: Chapter3: Applying image effects.
 Note: The last two mixer filters and convolution filter can not work.
-I have on time to fix it.
+I have no time to fix it.

 tag v3.0: Chapter4: Recognizing and Tracking Images